getian107/MGBB-GSA-QC/README.md

-# MGBB-GSA-QC
+# MGBB-(GSA and MEGA)-QC

-This repository details the quality control (QC) pipeline for the TOPMed imputated data of the MGB Biobank samples.
-The dataset includes the imputated data of 53,253 individuals in hg38 coordinates.
+This repository details the quality control (QC) pipeline for the TOPMed imputed data of the MGB Biobank samples.
+The post-imputation QC parameters described here follow the guidelines provided in [this repository](https://github.com/getian107/MGBB-QC/).

+### GSA dataset

+The dataset includes the imputed data of 53,253 individuals in hg38 coordinates.
 The samples are initially genotyped on Illumina's GSA array in hg19 coordinates across 4 different batches (batches A to D).
 After imputation using the TOPMed reference panel on the TOPMed imputation server, data were converted from VCF dosages to PLINK hard-call genotypes.
 Post-imputation data from 4 batches were merged.

-The post-imputation QC parameters described here follow the guidelines provided in [this repository](https://github.com/getian107/MGBB-QC/).
+### MEGA dataset

+The dataset includes the imputed data of 36,369 individuals in hg38 coordinates.
+The samples are initially genotyped on Illumina's MEGA array in hg19 coordinates across 10 different batches (MEGA, MEGAEX1, MEGAEX2, MEGAEX3, MEG_A1_A, MEG_A1_B, MEG_C, MEG_D, MEG_E, and MEG_X1).
+After imputation using the TOPMed reference panel on the TOPMed imputation server, data were converted from VCF dosages to PLINK hard-call genotypes.
+Post-imputation data from 10 (8?) batches were merged.

-## Quality control pipeline
+## Quality control pipeline (applied to both GSA and MEGA)

 - Post-imputation QC (with *PLINK*)